 Restaurants in and around Sosua and Cabarete

-While our own Beach Club cannot be beaten for quality of food, convenience and ambience, Cabarete Beach is literally a gourmet ghetto with quintessentially Caribbean feet-in-the sand charm..…we do recommend venturing out on the town!
+While our own Beach Club restaurant is superb for the quality of food, convenience, and ambiance, Cabarete Beach offers an impressive selection of cuisine with quintessentially Caribbean feet-in-the sand charm..…we do recommend venturing out on the town!

 On Cabarete Beach